HVNT/reliable-transfer-suite/README.md

 For handling multiplexing in our application we decided to implement an asynchronous IO loop.
 Each socket starts a thread upon calling accept or connect (server and client respectively).
 These threads manage send and receive queues which are constantly polling for incoming data.

 ##Bugs and Limitations:
 Unflushed packets from receive queue occasionally cause commands to fail after a disconnect.
+FxAServer does not timeout FxAClient.